errata-ai/vale-action/README.md

   files: path/to/lint
 ```

-You can supply this value one of three ways:
+You can supply this value one of four ways:

 - `files: all` (default): The repo's root directory; equivalent to calling `vale .`.

 - `files: path/to/lint`: A single file or directory; equivalent to calling `vale path/to/lint`.

-- `files: '["input1", "input2"]'`: A list of file or directory arguments; equivalent to calling `vale input1 input2`.
+- `files: '["input1", "input2"]'`: A JSON-formatted list of file or directory arguments; equivalent to calling `vale input1 input2`.

+- `files: 'input1,input2'`: A character-delimited list of files.
+The character is determined by the input value `separator`:

+    ```
+    with:
+      separator: ","
+    ```

 ### `reporter` (default: github-pr-check)